nai-php/NaiPosTagger/README.md

 # N-ai php pos tagger

 A part of speech tagger written in PHP.
 This is the english version.
-Documentation and TODO are coming
+Documentation and TODO are coming, more info and demo on [n-ai.cloud]

 ## Installation